 Karim Harji, Director of Research

 Karim Harji is an international authority on impact investing, social enterprise, workforce development, social impact assessment and program evaluation who has worked in Ghana, India, Kenya, Pakistan and South Africa.
-He has advised the MasterCard, McConnell, Ontario Trillium and Rockefeller Foundations, and Humanity United.
-He has also served as team leader of the monitoring and evaluation of the Rockefeller Foundation’s PRIDE initiative on digital employment for youth in Africa, and of the thematic review of the MasterCard Foundation’s youth livelihoods programming.
-He also served on the Impact Measurement Working Group of the G8 Task Force on Social Impact Investment.
-The author or co-author of numerous publications on impact investing and its evaluation, and youth employment, he is a frequent conference speaker and professional trainer, and has lectured at Carleton, Oxford, Toronto and York universities.
+He has advised the MacArthur, Mastercard, McConnell, Ontario Trillium and Rockefeller Foundations, and Humanity United.
+He has also served as team leader of the monitoring and evaluation of the Rockefeller Foundation’s PRIDE initiative on digital employment for youth in Africa, and of the thematic review of the Mastercard Foundation’s youth livelihoods programming.
+He was a member of the Impact Measurement Working Group of the G8 Task Force on Social Impact Investment.
+The author or co-author of influential publications on impact investing and its evaluation, and youth employment, he is a frequent conference speaker and professional trainer, and has lectured at Carleton, Oxford, Toronto and York universities.
 With roots in Kenya, Mr. Harji co-founded Purpose Capital, and currently heads up the consultancy Evalysis.
 Presently undertaking doctoral studies at Oxford Univeristy, Mr. Harji is Program Director of the Oxford Impact Measurement Programme.
-He is a member of the boards of directors of the Responsible Investment Association and the Small Change Fund, and co-founded the Social Impact Measurement Topical Interest Group of the American Evaluation Association.
+He is a member of the board of directors of the Responsible Investment Association and the Small Change Fund, and co-founded the Social Impact Measurement Topical Interest Group of the American Evaluation Association.